jruels/docker-kube-admin/labs/images/04_images_lab1.md

     `docker commit -m "added wpcli" wpaio <dockerhubusername>/wordpress-cli:aio-manual`
 The output will be a new image ID.

-3. Log in to your account on Docker Hub, so that you can access the registry:
-    `docker login`
-You will need to enter the username and password you used when you created your account, as follows:
+3. You will need to enter the username and password you used when you created your account, as follows:
     `docker login`
 Login with your Docker ID to push and pull images from Docker Hub.
 If you don't have a Docker ID, head over to [Docker Hub](https://hub.docker.com) to create one.
     `Username: <dockerhubusername>`